conan-io/docs/reference/conanfile/tools/system/package_manager.rst

   ``x86`` Conan architecture setting, it will map this value to ``lib32`` for *PacMan* and try to install the ``<package_name>-lib32`` package.

-The default mapping Conan uses for *Yum* packages architecture is:
+The default mapping Conan uses for *PacMan* packages architecture is:

 ..  code-block:: python